dmbarbour/glas/docs/GlasApps.md

 The essential idea is that we'll configure a distributed runtime for some applications.
 Leveraging the *transaction loop* model, we can run the same transaction loop on multiple nodes, and heuristically filter which concurrent 'threads' run where based on the first node-specific effect or load balancing.
 See [*Mirroring in Glas*](GlasMirror.md) for more.

 Configurations and effects APIs must be designed with mirroring in mind.

-Mirroring is application specific.
-Some configuration options should be mirror specific.
-Similar to application settings, mirror specific configuration options could be evaluated once for each mirror with implicit parameters for mirror settings.
-Some mirror settings might come from the configuration, others from observing mirror nodes after establishing the distributed runtime.

-Network interfaces abstracted through the configuration and are obviously mirror specific.
-If we open a TCP listener on network interface "xyzzy", we might ask the configuration what this means to each mirror.
-For each mirror we might return a list of actual hardware interfaces.
-Perhaps "xyzzy" is a specific interface on a specific mirror, and we only listen at one location.
-Or perhaps multiple mirrors will have an "xyzzy" interface, requiring a distributed transaction to open the distributed TCP listener.

-Of course, each incoming TCP connection would still be bound to a specific network interface on a specific mirror.
-If we initiate a connection, having multiple hardware interfaces might be interpreted as a non-deterministic choice.
-Though, it might be convenient to let the configuration distinguish "xyzzy-in" vs "xyzzy-out".

-Anyhow, we should think carefully about how a distributed runtime interacts with every effects API, not just network interfaces.
-A little attention here could greatly simplify distributed programming.
+Mirroring is application specific, meaning the query is parameterized by application settings.
+Some configuration options will be mirror specific, meaning we query the option once per mirror, parameterized by that mirror's settings.
+Some resources may be specific to a mirror, in which case we model an application-specific property where we specify that mirror by name.

 ## Database Bindings